Woodhall Dean

 A short way up the track on the left is the entrance to Woodhall Dean Wildlife Reserve.
 A circular walk begins at this point.

-There is a circular path around the reserve which is steep and narrow in places.
-Visitors should wear footwear with a good grip suitable for steep, muddy ground.
+There is a circular path around the reserve, which is steep and narrow in places and can be muddy.
+Visitors should wear suitable footwear.
 It is recommeded that visitors keep to the path as Woodhall Dean includes areas of steep, wet and uneven ground.

 Nearest town